emadehsan/thal/README.md

 Now if you run the script with `node index.js` you would see usernames and there corresponding emails printed.

 ### Go over all the pages
-First we would extimate the last page number with search results.
+First we would estimate the last page number with search results.
 At search results page, on top, you can see **69,769 users** at the time of this writing.

 **Fun Fact: If you compare with the previous screenshot of the page, you will notice that 6 more *john* s have joined GitHub in the matter of a few hours.**